Web Loom logo

 );

-• .observesCanExecute(obs$) — adds a boolean condition; all conditions are AND-ed
+• .observesCanExecute(sig) — adds a boolean condition; all conditions are AND-ed

-• .observesProperty(obs$) — checks that the emitted value is truthy
+• .observesProperty(sig) — checks that the signal currently reads a truthy value

 Commands with Parameters